 UV radiation, other environmental stressors and the ageing process strip the skin of precious Vitamin A. At some point, the skin is unable to produce more.
 As a result, skin loses elasticity, becomes thinner and wrinkles appear.
 The solution to this problem is retinoid-containing serums and creams.
-Retinol is naturally found in Vitamin A. Not only is it a powerful antioxidant, it also has a cell-communicating effect.
+Vitamin A is natural derived Retinol that can be found in Cacay Oil.
+Not only is it a powerful antioxidant, it also has a cell-communicating effect.
 It has the ability to order cells to develop like normal, healthy skin cells so that other substances would not prompt the cell to behave in a negative behaviour.

 A retinoid is the collective name for Vitamin A derivatives.
 It’s a chemical class and Retinol, Retin A (Tretinoin), Retinoic Acid, Retinal are some of the common forms used to treat various skin problems.
 Retinoid is widely used to help minimise the effects of ageing skin, to improve acne, treat skin conditions like psoriasis and keratosis pilaris, fight against sun damage and promote overall skin health.
 On the downside they are applied in varying strengths and forms which can cause inflammation and irritation to the skin.
 That is why some skincare products are sold only with prescription while others are readily available over-the-counter.
 There are also naturally derived and synthetically produced retinoids.

 All this talk about Retinoids can be confusing – there are so many forms and they sound similar.
 Let’s focus on one here: Retinol, as this is the most commonly used term for non-prescription Retinoids and found in many over-the-counter skincare products.